1990 Minnesota Twins season

-The 1990 Minnesota Twins, three years after their World Series title in 1987, fell to the bottom of the AL West once again.
-However, the season was not completely bad, as there were some bright spots that included pitchers Rick Aguilera and Scott Erickson.
-Aguilera converted from starter to closer and recorded 32 saves, while Erickson was promoted to the Twins in June from AA and went 8-4 with a 3.27 ERA.
+The 1990 Minnesota Twins season was the 30th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 9th season at Hubert H. Humphrey Metrodome and the 90th overall in the American League.
+Three years after their World Series title in 1987, the team fell to the bottom of the American League West once again.
+However, the season had some bright spots that included pitchers Rick Aguilera and Scott Erickson.
+Aguilera was converted from a starter to a closer and recorded 32 saves, while Erickson was promoted to the Twins in June from the team's AA affiliate and went 8–4 with a 3.27 ERA.
 During Fan Appreciation Day on October 3, Outfielder Dan Gladden made a prediction saying that even though we finished in last place this season, we're going to improve next season and if we did, they could potentially bring another World Series championship to Minnesota.
-That prediction proved accurate the next year.
+His prediction proved accurate the next year.